 “The best thing about the work is seeing things you wouldn’t normally see in the forest.
 We gain lots of new knowledge about the natural environment, forest management, baiting and tracking.
 We learn so much informally just by being there and talking with others” says Bryan.

 “It’s the ability to contribute to our community and learn at the same time that we really enjoy – it’s a win-win” says Bryan.
 “We’ve met lots of interesting and knowledgeable people and we hope to get more involved in the future”.

-“We hope the relationship between VBOP and the Otanewainuku Trust will continue to grow” says Theo Ursum, General Manager, VBOP.
-“They are wonderful organisation and we’re delighted that we’ve been able to help with some of the processes and procedures.
+“We hope the relationship between VolBop and the Otanewainuku Trust will continue to grow,” says Theo Ursum, General Manager, VolBop.
+“They are a wonderful organisation and we’re delighted that we’ve been able to help with some of the processes and procedures.
 These will create strong foundations for their volunteer management moving forward.”

 THE CLOTHING PROJECT